pyvista/pyvista/doc/source/api/core/index.rst

 - :class:`pyvista.MultiBlock` datasets are containers to hold several VTK datasets in one accessible and spatially referenced object.
 The :class:`pyvista.MultiBlock` class is an extension of `vtk.vtkMultiBlockDataSet`_.

 - :class:`pyvista.PartitionedDataSet` datasets are composite dataset to encapsulates a dataset consisting of partitions.
-The :class:`pyvista.PartitionedDataSet` class is an extension of `vtkPartitionedDataSet`_.
+The :class:`pyvista.PartitionedDataSet` class is an extension of `vtk.vtkPartitionedDataSet`_.

 .. _vtk.vtkPointSet: https://www.vtk.org/doc/nightly/html/classvtkPointSet.html
 .. _vtk.vtkPolyData: https://vtk.org/doc/nightly/html/classvtkPolyData.html